GEANT/nomad_cni/README.md

 ## Requirements and notes

 In addition to the requirements listed in `metadata.json`, **this module requires PuppetDB**.\
-The CNI configuration has a stanza for the DNS settings, but these settings don't work, because Nomad has its own settings for the DNS in the job configuration, and by default Nomad copies over the content of `resolv.conf` from the host onto the container.
+The CNI configuration has a stanza for the DNS settings, but these settings don't work (they're overwritten by the default settings provided by Nomad, or by the settings provided by Nomad in the job configuration).

 ## What this module affects <a name="what-this-module-affects"></a>

 * Installs the CNI network plugins (via url)
-* Installs a configuration file for every CNI network (`/etc/cni/vxlan.d/vxlan*.conf`)
+* Installs configuration/scripts for every CNI network (`/opt/cni/vxlan/.d/{un,mult}icast.d/*.sh`)
 * Creates a Bridge and a VXLAN for every CNI network (managed via custom script)
-* Optionally, segregates and interconnects CNIs (by default they're open)
+* Optionally, segregates and interconnects CNIs (by default they're open and interconnected)

 ## Usage and examples <a name="usage-and-examples"></a>